brunomaga/brunomaga.github.io/_posts/2023-06-27-GPT-lite-cpp.md

 {: style="text-align:center; font-size: small;"}
 <img width="90%" height="90%" src="/assets/GPT-lite-cpp/benchmark_gptlite.png"/>

-Looking at the memory usage, we see that there is a much smaller memory requirement for inference-only runs (light blue bars), compared to runs that performed train and inference (navy blue, orange, and green bars).
+Looking at the GPU memory usage, we see that there is a much smaller memory requirement for inference-only runs (light blue bars), compared to runs that performed train and inference (navy blue, orange, and green bars).
 This is expected, due to the extra parameters and optimizer values required for training.
 Training leads to an increase in memory in the order of 4x to 10x.

 Looking at the overall performance, there is a gain of up to 15% in throughput when moving from PyTorch 1.3.1 to 2.1.0 (navy blue to orange bars).
-Also, there is also a small throughput increase of up to 10% when moving from PyTorch 2.1.0 to its C++ LibTorch equivalent (from orange to green bars), explained again by the python runtime overhead.
+Also, there is also a small throughput increase of up to 10% when moving from PyTorch 2.1.0 to its C++ LibTorch equivalent (from orange to green bars), explained by the python overhead (runtime, dynamic typing, etc).
 Finally, the inference when comparing the pure C++ implementation and the TorchScript implementation (train in python, inference in C++) is neglegible, which means that TorchScript does a pretty good job in (de)serializing the model.

 The final message is: **running PyTorch 2.0 does not incur a massive loss of performance compared to LibTorch C++**, and this justifies the move of the Torch back to Python, to ease up development.
 Also, **performing training on PyTorch and inference on compiled LibTorch is a solution that is optimal to most hardware setups**.
 Now the main questions are: is C++ LibTorch going to become deprecated and eventually disappear?
 If not, will `torch.compile` be ported to LibTorch?
 And finally, and most importantly, will it be possible to write a training loop fully in C++ that allows it to run on systems that do not include a python runtime?